baireuther/neural_network_decoder/README.md

 # Readme

-This software implements a decoder for small stabilizer codes, in particular for color codes and surface codes, based on a combination of recurrent and feedforward neural networks.
+A decoder for small topological surface and color codes, and potentially other stabilizer codes, when encoding a single logical qubit.
+The decoder is based on a combination of recurrent and feedforward neural networks.
 The neural networks are implemented using the TensorFlow library [1].
-The algorithm is discussed in [2, 3].
+The algorithm and training procedure are discussed in [2, 3].
+Note that, unlike more conventional algorithms, this decoder needs to be trained.
+Even after training, there is no way to know for certain if the decoder will perform accurately or at all.
+All one can do is is gather empirical evidence by testing it on a separate test dataset.

 The version that is discussed in Ref.
 [2] is on branch arXiv1705p07855.

 The version that is discussed in Ref.
 [3] is on branch arXiv1804p02926.

-## How to use the code to train and evaluate a decoder as discussed in Ref.
+## How the code was used to train and evaluate a decoder as discussed in Ref.
 [3]
-1) Generate SQLite databases with your data according to the specifications in data_format.md.<br>
+1) First SQLite databases with data according to the specifications in data_format.md were generated.
+Suitable pre-processing of the input data was crucial and depends on the quantum circuit and is described in [3].<br>
-2) Adjust the notebook training.ipynb to your needs and run the training pipeline.
-Optionally, monitor the training progress using TensorBoard.<br>
+2) Then notebooks of the form training.ipynb were used to run the training pipeline.
+The training progress was monitored using TensorBoard.<br>
-3) After the training is completed, adjust and run the notebook evaluation.ipynb to evaluate the trained decoder on a your dataset.
+3) After the training was completed, notebooks of the form evaluation.ipynb were used to evaluate the trained decoder on the test datasets.

 ## References